top of page

 After several passageways, I came to the ticketing counter at the ferry terminal.
 The ferry ticket had increased to RM2 per adult and no cash payment accepted.
 All passengers had either to use Touch n’ Go at the gantry or buy tickets using credit / debit cards or asked someone to buy on behalf.

-10 minutes to 4pm, I boarded the new ferry — no wonder the fare increment.
-The ferry sailed off at 4pm and reached Pangkalan Raka Tun Uda Ferry Terminal in 10 minutes.
-All passengers boarded at one end of the ferry and exited at the other end, so the ferry would not have to turn around.
-After alighting from the ferry, I could see a couple of the old ferries, but no chance to photograph the new one.
+The ferry reached Pangkalan Raka Tun Uda Ferry Terminal in around 12 minutes.
+All passengers had boarded at one end of the ferry and exited at the other end, so the ferry would not have to turn around.
+At the pier, I could see a couple of the old ferries, but no chance to photograph the new one.
+Weld Quay Jetty Bus Terminal was right beside the jetty.

 It seemed so close to walk to Grand Swiss Hotel but took me 15 minutes to reach there under a hot sun.
 I was once again thoroughly drenched in my own sweat.
 I would use the public bus or Grab car next time.

+There was a Kimberly Street Food (Night Market) on Google Maps that was not far from the hotel and I decided to check it out.
 The night market was at a road junction where there were quite a number of dessert shops.
 The food stalls were on the road in front of the shops.
 After purchasing food from the stalls, eating-in at any “borrowed” tables, provided by the dessert shops or other stalls, would require buying something from the “lender” as a service.
 This was a common practice in Penang.

 After the meal, I bought an iced dessert from the “lender” stall to wash down the food.
 And a short walk to check out the quiet Armenian Street before retreating back to the hotel.